buoyad/ngDatasheet/README.md

 * Inline expression evaluation
 * `data` property:
   * Support for relative expressioning via array member property
   * Support for defining cells as read-only
+  * Support for inline templating with the following API:
+    * Defining templates within the `<ng-datasheet></ng-datasheet>` using a directive
+    * Injecting `<ng-template>` with selector as supplied in the appropriate spot in the `data` array